AWS Glue Service Level Agreement

 AWS Glue SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension, or termination of AWS Glue, or any other AWS Glue performance issues, including but not limited to issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Glue; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the recommendations described in the AWS Glue Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use AWS Glue in accordance with the Agreement (collectively, the “AWS Glue SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension, or termination of an Included Service, or any other Included Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the Included Service; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the recommendations described in the AWS Glue Documentation on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use the Included Service in accordance with the Agreement (collectively, the “AWS Glue SLA Exclusions”).
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

-- “API Availability” is calculated for each 5-minute interval as the percentage of Requests processed by AWS Glue that do not fail with Errors.
+- “API Availability” is calculated for each 5-minute interval as the percentage of Requests processed by the Included Service that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.

 - An “Error” is any Request that returns a 500 (Internal Failure) or 503 (Service Unavailable) error code.

-- A “Failure” is any Job Run that returns an error with the text ‘Resource Unavailable.’
+- A “Failure” is any Glue ETL Services Job Run or Glue DataBrew Job Run, as applicable, that returns an error with the text ‘Resource Unavailable.’

-- “Monthly Uptime Percentage” for a given AWS region is calculated for a monthly billing cycle as the lower of (a) the average of the API Availability for all 5-minute intervals in the monthly billing cycle, or (b) the average of the ETL Availability for all 5-minute intervals in the monthly billing cycle.
+- “Monthly Uptime Percentage” for a given AWS region is calculated for a monthly billing cycle as the lower of (a) the average of the API Availability for the Included Service for all 5-minute intervals in the monthly billing cycle, or (b) the average of the Job Run Availability for the Included Service for all 5-minute intervals in the monthly billing cycle.
 Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any AWS Glue SLA Exclusions.

-- A “Request” is an invocation of any AWS Glue API.
+- For Glue DataBrew, an invocation of any Glue DataBrew API.